Updated: Mar 24

 You owe it to yourself—and others—to think critically, to examine more carefully, to stay at the table longer.
 Longer.
 Longer still.
 You owe it to yourself—and to others—to tell your story, to keep listening to the stories others have to tell, and to keep checking, keep questioning.
 Above all, you owe it to yourself to take control of your own stories.
 They are your everything.

-I'm telling my story here and I’d love to share it with you: grief & loss & love & sex.
+I'm telling a piece of my story here and I’d love to share it with you: grief & loss & love & sex.

 From January 28 to February 28, 2021, $2 from every copy of grief & loss & love & sex sold at Indigo, Chapters, and Coles locations, and on indigo.ca will go to the Canadian Mental Health Association, a national community mental health organization*.